artalar/reatom/docs/src/content/docs/getting-started/setup.md

 }
 ```

-This is very basic functionality of reatom-react bindings, see more in [@reatom/npm-react](/package/npm-react/) package documentation
+This is just the basic functionality of reatom-react bindings.
+For more details, check out the @reatom/npm-react package documentation.

 <!--
 ### With Solid